-Bruce Willis will "step away" from acting after being diagnosed and suffering from the effects of Aphasia.
-Aphasia is a brain disorder resulting from damage to portions of the brain responsible for language and speech.
+Actor Bruce Willis now has frontotemporal dementia.
+In March 2022, Willis stepped away from acting after being diagnosed and suffering from the effects of Aphasia.
+Aphasia is a brain disorder that damages portions of the brain responsible for language and speech.

-Aphasia impairs the expression and understanding of language and affects the ability to read and write.
+Willis started with symptoms of Aphasia which impairs the expression and understanding of language and affects the ability to read and write.
 The National Institutes of Health (NIH) says that Aphasia usually occurs suddenly, often following a stroke or head injury.
 However, it can also develop slowly, resulting from a brain tumor or a progressive neurological disease.
 Aphasia may co-occur with other speech disorders, resulting from brain damage.

-Around one million Americans suffer from the condition, according to the NIH, and around 180,000 people are diagnosed with it every year.
+Around one million Americans suffer from Aphasia, according to the NIH, and around 180,000 people are diagnosed with it every year.
 There is no cure for Aphasia, and the problems with communication can last a lifetime in some situations.